idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02c.md

 ### `Executioner`

-We select Newton as the solve type.
-MOOSE actually sets up the appropriate preconditioning block for us automatically in this case , which is why we removed it from the input file here.
+We select `Newton` as the solve type.
+MOOSE actually sets up the appropriate preconditioning block for us automatically in this case, which is why we removed it from the input file here.

 > What did you observe when you ran the converted example?